Dr Michele Seah

 Michele Seah is an early career historian whose research focuses on late-medieval/early-modern history, specifically British royal studies.
 Her PhD thesis examined the economic and financial resources of the late-medieval and early-modern queens consort in England.
 It analysed their scale and extent in order to understand how they underpinned the establishment and maintenance of queenly households and affinities, and contributed to the economic significance of medieval/early-modern queens.

-Her publications include a co-authored chapter in the edited collection, Women and Economic Power in Premodern Royal Courts (ARC Humanities Press, 2020), an article in the 2020 special issue of Parergon: Journal of ANZAMEMS on "Representations of Medieval and Early Modern Queens", and an article which is titled "Rituals as Performative Tools for Persuasion: Henry II's 1174 Pilgrimage to the Shrine of St Thomas in Canterbury" and has been published in CERAE: An Australasian Journal of Medieval and Early Modern Studies, vol 9 on Ritual: Practice, Performance, Perception https://ceraejournal.com/volume-9-2022/
+Past publications include an article in the Journal of Medieval History "Gifts and Rewards: Exploring the Expenditure of Late Medieval English Queens", a co-authored chapter in the edited collection, Women and Economic Power in Premodern Royal Courts (ARC Humanities Press, 2020), an article in the 2020 special issue of Parergon: Journal of ANZAMEMS on "Representations of Medieval and Early Modern Queens", and an article titled "Rituals as Performative Tools for Persuasion: Henry II's 1174 Pilgrimage to the Shrine of St Thomas in Canterbury" and published in CERAE: An Australasian Journal of Medieval and Early Modern Studies, vol 9 on Ritual: Practice, Performance, Perception https://ceraejournal.com/volume-9-2022/

 Qualifications